-Customers may need one or more of these services depending on their specific circumstances.
-And some groups of customers might need more specific extra help from us.
+Customers may need one or more of these standard services depending on their specific circumstances.

-Although our support is tailored to the individual, we have used the insight from our stakeholders and partners to illustrate on the following pages the extra help we might typically give to certain customer groups and actions we will take to best support them.
-We absolutely recognise customers may fall into more than one group and may need more or less extra help from us.
+Some groups of customers might need even more specific help from us.
+We have used the insight from our stakeholders and partners to illustrate, on the following pages, the extra help we might give to certain customer groups on top of our standard services and actions we will take to best support them.
+We recognise customers may fall into more than one group.